Textile printing workflow

 Symmetrical color alignment ensures consistent color overlap order is maintained during bidirectional printing.
 As a result, color and pattern reproduction are exceptionally uniform, and even areas of solid color and fine geometric patterning can be beautifully rendered while maintaining high throughput.

 Monna Lisa Evo Tre has become the brand representing Epson industrial digital textile printers and a reference standard for high quality printing in such fields of application as haute couture & fast fashion, accessories, home textiles and sportswear.
-Characterized by the flexibility and productivity typical of digital technology, it is the right choice for an increasingly dynamic market, which demands swift responses to shifting needs.
+Characterised by the flexibility and productivity typical of digital technology, it is the right choice for an increasingly dynamic market, which demands swift responses to shifting needs

 Introduction to Monna Lisa Evo Tre